brianlmerritt/learning_tools_content_api/README.md

 Files are stored in `course_data`

+## Content extraction is working for Moodle:

+- Pages
+- Books
+- Files (WIP)
+- Folders (WIP)
+- Labels
+- Blocks

 ## TODO ##

-1. Finish extract data from Moodle for blocks, books, pages, files, labels, forums (to start)
+1. Finish extract data from Moodle for forums, lessons, assignments, quizzes (to start)
-1. Save course data files to import in CourseID_#_IDNUMBER directory
 1. Extract study map function if applicable (at RVC it is strand map)
 1. Build text import routines to save sanitised data (plain text & .md format?) with meta data from course, section, module, and study map if applicable
 1. Set up contributing possibility
-1. Add other content types (lesson, quiz?)
 1. Add LTI & other content via Selenium?
 1. Add lecture capture